All Insights

 The audit revealed three categories of sprawl:

 Cloud access.
-SSH access to 4 servers, including two staging droplets I decommissioned 18 months ago.
-AWS IAM roles with overly broad permissions (example: one role had s3:* on all buckets).
-GitHub repository access on 7 organizations, some with admin rights on legacy projects I'm no longer involved with.
+SSH access to servers I had decommissioned months ago.
+Cloud IAM roles with overly broad permissions.
+Repository access on organizations where I had admin rights on legacy projects I was no longer involved with.

 Local credentials.
-Environment variables scattered across .env files, credentials hard-coded in git history (though gitignored at HEAD), database connection strings in shell scripts, and one catastrophic mistake: an API token in a command in a Bash history file.
+Environment variables scattered across configuration files, credentials discoverable in version control history, database connection strings in shell scripts, and tokens surfacing in unexpected places like command history.

 Service integrations.
-44 third-party OAuth applications with access to Gmail, Calendar, Todoist, GitHub, and Google Drive.
-Many were authorization requests I'd approved during prototyping and never revoked.
+Dozens of third-party OAuth applications with access to email, calendar, source control, and cloud storage.
+Many were authorization requests I had approved during prototyping and never revoked.

 The inventory itself was the problem.
-I couldn't answer basic questions: Which services do I actually use?
+I could not answer basic questions: Which services do I actually use?
 Which credentials have I rotated in the last 90 days?
 Which API keys are tied to paid accounts versus free?
 Which integrations have write access?

 The Analogy to Cloud IAM Sprawl